 Leah graduated summa cum laude from LSU in 2012, with a Bachelor’s Degree in French and minors in Biological Sciences and Chemistry.

 In the community, Leah serves as a board member of the Charles W. Lamar Jr. YMCA, which has served Baton Rouge and surrounding communities since 1917, and offers various programs and services with a focus on youth development, healthy living and social responsibility.

-In her free time, Leah enjoys traveling, SCUBA diving, and running half marathons.
+In her free time, Leah enjoys traveling, reading, and chasing after her toddler.